mydobie/skipMenu/README.md

 ## Project structure

 All of the files that will be built are located in the `js` and `scss` directories.
-All other files are demo or test pages and development config files.
+All other files are demo pages, test pages and development config files.

 ## Versioning